 What we don’t: You’ll have to buy a pot stand and windscreen separately.

-In the world of ultralight backpacking, alcohol stoves have gained traction as the ultimate minimalist cooking system, thanks to their minimalist build and the ubiquity of denatured alcohol (which can be found at most hardware stores, gas stations, and grocery stores).
-The Solo Alcohol Burner stays true to the simple tin-can design, but with some modern and convenient features added to the mix.
+In the world of ultralight backpacking, alcohol stoves have gained traction as the ultimate minimalist cooking system, thanks to their low-profile build and the ubiquity of denatured alcohol (which can be found at most hardware stores, gas stations, and grocery stores).
+The Solo Alcohol Burner stays true to the simple tin-can design but with some modern and convenient features added to the mix.
 With a durable brass construction and flame regulator, the stove is tough, burns efficiently, and provides more temperature control than other alcohol-burning designs.
 Moreover, a screw-on lid with rubber gasket allows you to store excess fuel in the stove rather than pouring it back into your container (and inevitably wasting a few drops in the process).
 Whether you’re an ounce-counting thru-hiker or looking for a solid backup stove, the Solo Alcohol Burner is worth a closer look.

-Of course, you’ll need to pair your alcohol stove with a windscreen and pot stand, which could be as simple as a piece of foil and a pile of rocks or as refined as the Solo Stove Lite above, which pairs perfectly with the Solo Alcohol Burner here.
+Of course, you’ll need to pair your alcohol stove with a windscreen and pot stand, which could be as simple as a piece of foil and a pile of rocks or as refined as the Solo Stove Lite above, which integrates well with the Solo Alcohol Burner here.
 Keep in mind that alcohol stoves are decidedly slower than the standard canister and liquid fuel options—it might take upwards of 10 minutes to boil a liter of water.
 Finally, while the Solo is arguably the go-to alcohol burner for thru-hikers, you can go even lighter with a stove like AntiGravityGear’s Tin Man (made from a recycled soda can), which clocks in at just 0.4 ounces.
 But the Solo is a better balance of weight and features, and we appreciate its user-friendly and refined build.
 Finally, remember to do your research before you go, as some wilderness areas have banned alcohol stoves.

 See the Solo Stove Alcohol Burner